ateska/ramona/docs/manual/tools.rst

 .. note::

-  It seems that Mandrill is sensitive to :attr:`sender` configuration; if it is not properly formulated, Mandill silently ignores an email.
+  It seems that Mandrill is somehow sensitive to :attr:`sender` configuration; if it is not properly formulated, Mandill silently ignores an email.

 Windows service control